Cannabis in Missouri

 Cannabis in Missouri is legal for recreational use.
-A ballot initiative to legalize recreational use passed by a 53–47 margin on November 8, 2022.
+A ballot initiative to legalize recreational use, Amendment 3, passed by a 53–47 margin on November 8, 2022.
 Possession for adults 21 and over became legal on December 8, 2022, with the first licensed sales occurring on February 3, 2023.

 Medical use was legalized through the passage of a 2018 ballot measure by a 66–34 margin.
 The first licensed sales began in October 2020.

-State level
+State level reforms

 Partial decriminalization (2014)

 In May 2014, Senate Bill 491 was enacted which reduced penalties for certain cannabis offenses.
-In particular, it eliminated the threat of jail time for first-time possession of up to 10 grams.
+In particular, it eliminated the threat of jail time for first-time possession of up to 10 grams (⅓ oz).
 The bill also reduced penalties related to the sale and cultivation of cannabis, and eliminated the ban on probation or parole for third-time drug felony convictions.
-It passed the Senate by a 29–2 vote and the House 140–15, then became law without receiving the signature of Gov. Jay Nixon.
+It passed the Senate by a 29–2 vote and the House 140–15, then became law without receiving the signature of Governor Jay Nixon.
 SB 491 did not take effect until January 2017.

-Although penalties for cannabis were reduced under SB 491, possession of small amounts is still treated as a misdemeanor crime.
+Although penalties for cannabis were reduced under SB 491, possession of small amounts was still treated as a misdemeanor crime.
 For this reason the National Organization for the Reform of Marijuana Laws considered Missouri to only have partially decriminalized cannabis.

 CBD oil legalized (2014)

-In July 2014, Governor Jay Nixon signed into law House Bill 2238 – the Missouri Medical Marijuana Bill – to legalize the use of CBD oil to treat persistent seizures.
+In July 2014, Governor Nixon signed into law House Bill 2238 – the Missouri Medical Marijuana Bill – to legalize the use of CBD oil to treat persistent seizures.
 The legislation "allows the Department of Agriculture to grow industrial hemp for research purposes and allows the use of hemp extract to treat certain individuals with epilepsy".
 A neurologist must determine that the epilepsy does not respond to at least three treatment options in order for a person to be eligible.
 HB 2238 only allows hemp extract that contains at least 5% cannabidiol (CBD) and no more than 0.3% tetrahydrocannabinol (THC).

 In February 2015, the state issued licenses to two non-profits to grow cannabis to produce the oil.